 Although not officially part of the of Google/MIT purview, one thing that almost immediately came to mind for this author is that, if for nothing else, the App Inventor could be an ideal tool for consultants and systems programmers to rapidly prototype new products for review by clients, thanks to the visual editor.
 With the visual editor at your disposal it is possible, even easy, to create a mock up of a program without necessarily having to write even a single line of code.

-So, welcome to the world of app development for Android devices.
+So, welcome to the world of Android app development.
 In this manual, we introduce App Inventor by covering system setup and basic aspects of the App Inventor online development environment, including an archetypal “Hello World” program, and we conclude by exploring options available for the distribution of your new apps.

 App Inventor is an Online Development Environment (ODE), meaning app creation occurs directly in a web browser.
 So if you have a reasonably up-to-date system, you should already have most of the prerequisites installed.
 If not, never fear.
 The setup should be pretty straightforward.

 Preliminarily, you should verify that your system is one that is supported, that your browser is one of those currently supported, and that your Java is up to date and working on your computer.
 Incidentally, you should also make sure that you don’t have a script blocker running in your browser.

 To begin with, your OS should be one of:

 - GNU/Linux (Debian 5, Ubuntu 8.04 or later)